Kashyap5551/Kashyap5551/README.md

 ## I’m an Adventurous, Driven and Ambitious Software Developer

 - 🔭 I’m currently upgrading my skillset in distributed computing.
 In technologies such as Apache kafka, Redis, Cassandra, Elasticsearch and gRPC
-- 🌱 I’m constantly learning and strenthening my backend knowledge
+- 🌱 I’m constantly learning and strengthening my backend knowledge
 - 💞️ I’m looking to collaborate with others on distributed systems and microservices
-- 🥅 My 2023 Goals are: Contribute to Open source projects and Land an interesting FTE offer
 - 👀 Fun facts about me: I love to cook, explore places and play videogames

 ## Connect with me: